gelisam/ludum-dare-40/README.md

 After all, what's the only thing more fun than crunch mode?
 Going back in time to repeat crunch mode again, and again ... and again!!

 ![screenshot](https://static.jam.vg/raw/861/z/b281.png)

+## Credits

+By Michaelson Britt and Samuel Gélineau